Sage-Bionetworks/Agora/README.md

  │   │
  │   ├──app/                          * WebApp: folder
- │   │   ├──charts                    * the charts module main folder, chart specific code │   │   ├   |──charts.module.ts      * the charts module file
+ │   │   ├──charts                    * the charts module main folder, chart specific code │   │   ├   |──charts.module.ts      * the charts module file, to be used by different modules │   │   ├   |──services              * the charts services folder
- │   │   ├   |──services              * the core services folder, to be used by different modules │   │   ├   |   |──chart.service.ts  * chart related service, to be used only in this module
+ │   │   ├   |   |──chart.service.ts  * chart related service with different utility methods
- │   │   ├   |   |──...               * other nested files
+ │   │   ├   |   |──...               * other files
- │   │   ├   |──...                   * other nested files
+ │   │   ├   |──...                   * other nested folders and files including the charts themselves
  │   │   ├──core                      * the core module main folder, imports the other modules │   │   ├   |──core.module.ts        * the core module file, to be imported once by the app module │   │   ├   |──services              * the core services folder, to be used by different modules │   │   ├   |   |──data.service.ts   * data related service, e.g. loading data into the app
  │   │   ├   |   |──gene.service.ts   * gene related service, e.g. current selected gene
+ │   │   ├   |   |──...               * other files
- │   │   ├   |   |──...               * other nested files
+ │   │   ├   |──...                   * other nested folders and files
+ │   │   ├──genes                     * genes module main folder
+ │   │   ├   |──genes.module.ts       * the genes module file, to be imported by different modules
  │   │   ├   |──...                   * other nested files
- │   │   ├──genes                     * our genes module main folder
- │   │   ├   |──genes.module.ts       * the genes module file
- │   │   ├   |──...                   * other nested files
- │   │   ├──models                    * our interface definitions
+ │   │   ├──models                    * interface definitions
  │   │   ├   |──gene.ts               * the gene interface
  │   │   ├   |──geneLink.ts           * connection between genes interface
+ │   │   ├   |──...                   * other files
  │   │   ├   |──index.ts              * exports all models
- │   │   ├──schemas                   * our schemas to be used by Mongoose │   │   ├   |──gene.ts               * the gene schema
+ │   │   ├──schemas                   * schemas to be used by Mongoose │   │   ├   |──gene.ts               * the gene schema
  │   │   ├   |──geneLink.ts           * the connection between genes schema
+ │   │   ├   |──...                   * other files
  │   │   ├   |──index.ts              * exports all schemas
- │   │   ├──shared                    * our shared module main folder, to be imported by other modules │   │   ├   |──shared.module.ts      * the shared module file
+ │   │   ├──shared                    * shared module main folder
+ │   │   ├   |──shared.module.ts      * the shared module file, to be imported by other modules
- │   │   ├   |──...                   * other nested files
+ │   │   ├   |──...                   * other files
- │   │   ├──shared                    * our shared module main folder, to be imported by other modules │   │   ├   |──shared.module.ts      * the shared module file
+ │   │   ├──testing                   * our shared module main folder
- │   │   ├   |──...                   * other nested files
- │   │   ├──testing                   * our shared module main folder, to be imported by other modules │   │   ├   |──gene-mocks.ts         * mocks for genes
+ │   │   ├   |──gene-mocks.ts         * mocks for genes
  │   │   ├   |──data-service-stub.ts  * mock for the data service
  │   │   ├   |──gene-service-stub.ts  * mock for the gene service